ClientPlayground/Dragon-Client/README.md

 # "Credits"

 A list of all places the Developer skidded from

 HWID - https://github.com/Kqnth/Java-HWID

 Client Base - https://www.youtube.com/watch?v=_cxX43YFGOE

+Discord Webhook Shit - https://github.com/Swag1400/java-discord-token-logger/blob/master/Main.java (Literally pasted from a RAT)

+AND some more!